The Art of War is the most famous book on war, strategies and “power moves”.

 The Art of War – Review

-If I had to pick The 33 Strategies of War and The Art of War, I’d probably recommend you the former.
+When it comes to actual strategy, If I had to pick The 33 Strategies of War and The Art of War, I’d probably recommend the former to most readers as it applies better to social interactions.

 But Sun Tzu is also a monument to human ingenuity and a piece of history in itself.